Massimo Marazzina

 Massimo Marazzina ([ˈmassimo maratˈtsiːna]; born 16 July 1974) is an Italian former professional footballer who played as a striker.
-Marazzina is currently the head coach and director of soccer for Sarasota Metropolis FC in USL League Two.
+Marazzina is the head coach and director of soccer for Sarasota Metropolis FC in USL League Two.

 Club career

 Early years

 Marazzina was born in Pandino, a city near Lodi in the Province of Cremona.
-He finished his football formation at F.C.
-Internazionale Milano, and made his Serie A debut on 27 February 1994, in a 0–2 away loss against A.C.
-Torino.
+He finished his football formation at Inter Milan, and made his Serie A debut on 27 February 1994, in a 2–0 away loss against Torino.

-Subsequently, Marazzina moved to fellow first divisioner U.S. Foggia, suffering relegation in his first year, and played with the Apulia club one further season.
+Subsequently, Marazzina moved to fellow first divisioner Foggia, suffering relegation in his first year, and played with the Apulia club one further season.

 Chievo

-In 1996, Marazzina signed for A.C.
-Chievo Verona.
+In 1996, Marazzina signed for Chievo.
 In the 1999–2000 season, he scored sixteen goals for the Serie B club, one-third of the team's total.
 Noting his performances, first division team Reggina Calcio signed him in co-ownership deal; in the opening day of 2000–01, he scored his first top-flight goal in a 2–1 home win against Inter, but his side was eventually relegated.

 Marazzina returned to Chievo in 2001, scoring thirteen goals and helping the club finish in fifth place and qualify for the 2002–03 UEFA Cup; in September 2002, he signed a four-year extension of his contract.

-In January 2003, 29-year-old Marazzina was loaned to A.S.
-Roma to replace Gabriel Batistuta, who had left for Inter.
-In July 2003, he joined U.C.
-Sampdoria, newly promoted to Serie A, also on loan.
-He failed to be a regular starter, and in January 2004 moved to Modena F.C. on loan until the end of the 2003–04 Serie A season.
+In January 2003, 29-year-old Marazzina was loaned to Roma to replace Gabriel Batistuta, who had left for Inter.
+In July 2003, he joined Sampdoria, newly promoted to Serie A, also on loan.
+He failed to be a regular starter, and in January 2004 moved to Modena on loan until the end of the 2003–04 Serie A season.
 He scored three goals during his four-month spell, but could not help prevent the Emilia-Romagna side from being relegated.

 Torino

 In July 2004, Marazzina signed for Torino, scoring sixteen goals to help the club finish third in division two, also winning the promotion playoffs against Ascoli Calcio 1898 and Perugia Calcio (where he netted in the second leg against the former and the first against the latter).
-However, the Turin outfit remained in its division because of its poor financial state, and all its players were allowed to leave for free, with the striker joining A.C.
-Siena in the top level.
+However, the Turin outfit remained in its division because of its poor financial state, and all its players were allowed to leave for free, with the striker joining Siena in the top level.